 There are usually no symptoms before a cardiac arrest and, without immediate treatment, it will be fatal.
 If someone is in cardiac arrest:

 - they won’t be conscious

 - they won’t be breathing, or breathing normally.

-A cardiac arrest is an emergency.
+A cardiac arrest is a medical emergency.
 If you witness a cardiac arrest, you can increase the person’s chances of survival by phoning 999 immediately and giving CPR.